damontallen/IPython-quick-ref-sheets/Helpful_projects/Quick_start/README.md

 * IPython3_dir.py

 Will open up file dialog boxes which you can use to open IPython in a particular directory.
+You will need to edit them to set your default path.

-However you still need to use Stop IPython Notebook.sh when you are done to close all of the IPython processes.
+You still need to use Stop IPython Notebook.sh when you are done to close all of the IPython processes.

 ####Update: